LS901/HDR-get-comments/README.md

 Tests can be run by `npm run test`

 - The tests were set up the match the acceptance criteria within the instructions document, plus ones around errors
+- It is worth mentioning I focused more on the value of the tests themselves, more so than coverage, as laid out in the instructions.

 # UI Component